One Major Factor of Motorcycle Fatalities in Georgia in 2017

 What Do These Statistics Suggest?

-What I found interesting is one of the three highlights of factors leading to fatalities in 2017 was the increase in the average age of the fatalities involved with motorcycle accidents.
+What I found interesting is one of the three highlights of factors leading to fatalities in 2017 was the increase in the average age of the fatalities involved in motorcycle accidents.

-The average age rose to 43, and what this study was highlighting was the aging population of motorcycle riders.
+The average age rose to 43, and this study highlighted the aging population of motorcycle riders.

-What this study discussed was that a lot of baby boomers are getting back into motorcycle riding after not riding for decades.
+This study discussed that many baby boomers are getting back into motorcycle riding after not riding for decades.

-This brings awareness issue for safety, for all of us, even younger riders that have been riding consistently for years.
+This brings awareness to the safety issue for all of us, even younger riders who have been riding consistently for years.

-The two big factors included a lack of training when these folks are coming back to motorcycle riding.
+The two big factors included a lack of training when these folks return to motorcycle riding.
 They’re just getting their licenses; they’re not getting up to speed on training how to ride the bike again, getting through that endorsement part of motorcycle riding.

 What Was The Second Factor In This Study?